2024-25 FOCUS: STRENGTHENING COMMUNITY RESILIENCE

 • Commit to working with Federation CJA in data collection and reporting, and strategic learning activities offered by Federation CJA focused on measuring impact.

-Amount: Grants will be considered for project budgets ranging from $50,000 - $80,000.
+Amount: Grants will be considered for project budgets up to $50,000.

 Please note that grants will only be funded in the entirety of their request; partial amounts will not be given.